liisa-j/Machine-learning-project---predicting-depression/README.md

 # Machine-learning-project---predicting-depression
-This is a repo for 'Machine learning' project, autumn 2025
+This is a repository for 'Machine learning' project, autumn 2025

-This repository consists of:
-/.../
+# Structure of this repository
+Documents in main/root folder:
+- **README.md** - contains all the instructions and explanations on how to use this repo.
+You are reading this now.
+- **requirements.txt** - contains requirements for running the code
+- **LICENCE** - an MIT licence
+- **Background, methods and goals.pdf** - to give insight to the problem at hand

+Folders in main/root folder:
+- **src** - contains all the code necessary for the project (getting, cleaning, preprocessing the main Twitter dataset, feature extraction scripts and running models)
+- **intermediate_presentation** - contains code for intermediate presentation dealing with the original Reddit dataset and extracting parquet files from this dataset (for more specific overview see the intermediate_presentation/README.md)

 ---

-# **I Dataset**
+# **I Datasets**

 The data used in this project is from: https://zenodo.org/records/5854911

 Citation: Suhavi, Singh, A., Arora, U., Shrivastava, S., Singh, A., Shah, R. R., & Kumaraguru, P. (2022).
 Twitter Self-reported Temporally-contextual Mental Health Diagnosis (Twitter-STMHD) Dataset (Version 1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.5854911

+Also another dataset was used:

 ## **1. Getting the data**

+### a) Getting Twitter data
 The datasets are **not included** in this repository due to size (3+ GB).
 Please download datasets manually:

 - **Positive class (depressed users):** [depression.zip](https://zenodo.org/records/5854911/files/depression.zip?download=1)